canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

   *	Ensure that privacy breach protocol is implemented and understood.
 Federal institutions are required to notify the Office of the Privacy Commissioner of Canada (OPC) and the Treasury Board of Canada Secretariat (TBS) of all material privacy breaches and of the mitigation measures being implemented, if the breach involves sensitive personal information and could reasonably be expected to cause serious injury to the individual.
   *	Establish a data access audit process to provide assurance to users that their data has not been accessed in an unauthorized manner.
   *	Establish agreements with 3rd parties who may benefit from receiving data from your service in accordance with guidance such as the TBS Guidance on Preparing Information Sharing Agreements Involving Personal Information, to ensure they will treat your data with appropriate care.
-  *	Provide users adequate information (Terms and Conditions / Privacy Agreement) to ensure they fully understand the authority they are providing to 3rd party services.
+  *	Provide users adequate information (*Terms and Conditions / Privacy Agreement*) to ensure they fully understand the authority they are providing to 3rd party services.
+  * Ensure all APIs are developed in alignment with secure connection guidance; APIs should be accessed over HTTPS.
+  * Ensure all APIs have appropriate authentication and that only authorized users/services are able to access the information; “open data” APIs are explicitly configured to allow access by all by default.

   </section>